district09/drupal_module_culturefeed-lists/README.md

 There is a delay between the moment an item is added or removed to a list and that change being shown on the item lists tab or list management page.

-This is due the fact that changing an item required that item to be re-indexed in the CultureFeed Search API (source for showing items).
+This is due the fact that changing an item requires that item to be re-indexed in the CultureFeed Search API (source for showing items).